Stand Up For Our Students

 Meet at Nathan Phillips Square

-We will March from Nathan Phillips Square/Toronto City Hall to Queen’s Park on Saturday, August 7 at 2:00 pm.
+**NEW** We will do a drive-by procession from Nathan Phillips Square/Toronto City Hall to Queen’s Park on Saturday, August 7 at 1:00 pm.

 How to Prepare

 1. We will be doing a drive-by procession instad of marching on foot.
 Bring your flags, signs, and horns to show your support.

 2. Meet in your car at Nathan Phillips Square/Toronto City Hall by 1:00 pm.
 Cars can line up along Queen St onto Bay St.

 3. At 1:00 we will drive up Queen, turn on to University, and head to Queen’s Park.
 We will do 2 loops of Queen’s Park.

 4. Stay tuned to @PoBCAdvocate on Twitter and Facebook for our virtual speaker series throughout the day.